softworkz/embyuserwiki/Web-Client.md

 # Server Management
 The Emby Web App is a convenient place to manage all aspects of your Emby Server, including the [Library](Library Setup), [Users](Users), [Dlna](Dlna Server), [Plugins](Plugins), and more.

-Mangment features are only available to users who are tagged as server administers and can be accessed from to top    left hand menu and ”Manage Server”.

 # Media Player
 From Emby Web Client you can both view media directly in your browser or you can remote control any active Emby Client.
 This includes Emby Theater for Windows or the Emby app for either Android or iOS.